Graduate and Professional Artists

 Adair Jones is a senior at Duke studying Art History and Visual Arts.
 During her time in school, she has developed as a graphic designer, printmaker, and sculptor.
 She is currently pursuing a thesis in the visual arts focused on interactive exhibitions and material histories.

-Diane Lee is a sophomore at Duke University majoring in Neuroscience and Mathematics.
-Born and raised in Korea, she appreciates the interdisciplinary nature of academics in the US and takes advantage of it by being active in various organizations and projects, with a focus on graphic design and web development.
+Diane Lee is a Duke sophomore majoring in Neuroscience and Computer Science.
+Born and raised in Korea, she greatly appreciates the liberal and interdisciplinary nature of undergrad in the US, and takes advantage of this opportunity through her involvement with various organizations and projects, with a focus on graphic design and web development.

-She also appreciates being in the safety of an undergraduate, where failures don’t count as failures.
-This security manifests in her art as she employs Art as a tool of expressing a greater message that could easily lose its meaning in words.
+She also appreciates the safety that comes with being an undergraduate, where failures don’t count as failures.
+This security manifests in her art as she employs art as a tool for expressing a greater message.
 Her work has been a part of World Exhibition at the Chiyoda Art Center, Colors of Humanity International Art Show, DonkeyArt International Contemporary Art Competition in Milano, Photographer’s Forum, etc.

-In The Calla Campaign, she is a part of the exhibition’s curation, marketing and this website.
+In The Calla Campaign, she is a part of the exhibition’s curation, marketing and the website.